22 Best Places To Visit Outside London For Day Trips

 The Cotswolds is an area of outstanding natural beauty located in southwest England.
 It stretches across five counties, including Gloucestershire, Oxfordshire, and Wiltshire and is one of the best places to visit outside London.

-With its rolling hills, honey-coloured villages, and lush green countryside, it’s easy to see why this region has become so popular with tourists worldwide.
+With miles of rolling hills, honey-coloured villages, and lush green countryside, it’s easy to see why the Cotswolds is so popular with tourists worldwide.

-While few great train or public transportation connections exist, the Cotswolds are easily reached from London by car in less than 2 hours each way. ➡️ Check the best car rental rates here.
+While few great train or public transportation connections exist, the Cotswolds are easily reached from London by car.
+The journey time is less than 2 hours each way. ➡️ You can check the best car rental rates here.

 2. Coventry, West Midlands